adclz/auto-lsp/book/src/lsp-server/configuring-a-client.md

 # Configuring a client

-## Acknowledgement

-Thanks to [`texter`](https://github.com/airblast-dev/texter) crate, the client can send text in any encoding to the server.

-`texter` also provides an efficient way to update documents incrementally.

 ## File extensions

 The LSP server must know how each file extensions are associated with a parser.